burlster1980/arupcodev060/content/creating-modules/publication-promo.md

 				Fig 4: Example of a completed publication promo
 			</div>
 			<h5><a id="completing" name="completing"></a>Completing the module</h5>
 			<p>Once you have entered the relevant information, save the module.
-If you're ready to add the module to your page, you'll need to access the Experience Editor (link).</p>
+If you're ready to add the module to your page, you'll need to access the <a href="/getting-started/content-experience-editor/#experience">Experience Editor</a>.</p>
 		</div>
 	</div>
 </section>